alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 end
 ```
 This function first checks the absolute flag and does nothing if it is true(as the coordinates are absolute and no shifting is required), if the absolute flag is false then the data used for drawing is in plot coordinates i.e. according to the data given by the user for the plot.
 So, if abs = false then there is a need to incorporate the margins for the figure as well as for the subplot and so the origin (upper left corner in magick) is shifted accordingly using Magick's **translate** function which takes input as the amount(in pixels) by which X and Y origin is to be shifted, here we are not actually shifting the canvas but instead just the origin of the three Magick::Draw objects *draw*, *text, *axes* which actually draw shapes/text/axes on the canvas.
-So, the amount by which the objects are to be shifted is to be given in pixels as Magick only accepts pixels and hence the coodinates present in Rubyplot coordinates are first divided by the maximum Rubyplot coordinate to bring the coordinate in the range [0,1] and then it is multipled by the *canvas_width* to finally convert the coordinate into pixel value (remember the *canvas_width* was already scaled according to the *figsize_unit*).
-Similar operation is done for Y coordinate with a change that *top_margin* is incorporated as the origin for Magick backend is the upper left corner.
+So, the amount by which the objects are to be shifted is to be given in pixels as Magick only accepts pixels and hence the coordinates present in Rubyplot coordinates are first divided by the maximum Rubyplot coordinate to bring the coordinate in the range [0,1] and then it is multiplied by the *canvas_width* to finally convert the coordinate into pixel value (remember the *canvas_width* was already scaled according to the *figsize_unit*).
+A similar operation is done for Y coordinate with a change that *top_margin* is incorporated as the origin for Magick backend is the upper left corner.

 After translation, scaling is done using **scale** function of Magick::Draw object which takes input the factor by which X and Y coordinates are to be scaled.
 This ensures that the drawing is scaled according to the requirements.

-After translation and scaling, the block is executed and the Draw object return to their original state by scaling and translating to the original state in which the Draw ojects were present.
+After translation and scaling, the block is executed and the Draw object return to their original state by scaling and translating to the original state in which the Draw objects were present.

-After the **within_window** function, the X and Y coordinates are transformed to convert them into pixel values to be used further using the functions **transform_x** and **transform_y** which take the inputs, the coordinate to be transormed and the absolute flag.
+After the **within_window** function, the X and Y coordinates are transformed to convert them into pixel values to be used further using the functions **transform_x** and **transform_y** which take the inputs, the coordinate to be transformed and the absolute flag.
 These functions are:
 ```ruby
 # Transform X co-ordinate.
 def transform_x(x: , abs: false)